GoogleForCreators/web-stories-wp/docs/local-environment.md

 The WordPress installation should be available at `http://localhost:8899` (**Username**: `admin`, **Password**: `password`).

+If you want to access the instance from other LAN device, you need to set the `WordPress Address (URL)` and `Site Address (URL)` in WordPress General Settings to your local IP e.g. `http://192.168.1.48:8899`.

 To later turn off the local environment, you can run:

 ```bash